Jake Parsons

-Jake Parsons (born 26 November 1994) is an Australian racing driver.
-In 2017, he was crowned champion in the Japanese Formula 3 Championship National class.
-He is also the owner of his racing team AWD Racing.
+Jacob John Parsons (born 26 December 1994) is an Australian racing driver.
+In 2018, he was crowned champion in the Japanese Formula 3 Championship National class.
+He is also the driver and managing director for AWD Racing.

 Career

 Early career

-Parsons started competed at Australian Formula Ford Series in 2014.
-He did as well Formula Masters China.
-He stayed for 2015 with Meritus where he ended up as runner up behind Martin Rump.
+Parsons started his early career karting in Australia.
+He then competed in the Australian Formula Ford Series in 2014 as well as Formula Masters China.
+He stayed for 2015 with Meritus where he finished Vice Champion behind Martin Rump.

-Parsons moved to the States as he competed in 2016 Pro Mazda Championship with Juncos Racing.
+Parsons moved to the States as he competed in the 2016 Pro Mazda Championship with Juncos Racing.

-Parsons also did compete in Asian Le Mans Series for 2 seasons, but only competed 1 race in each 2 season of 2017-18 and 18-19.
+Parsons also competed in the Asian Le Mans Series for two seasons, competing in one race of each of the two seasons of 2017-18 and 18-19.

 Japanese motorsport

-Parsons moved to Japan to compete in Super GT GT300 class with Team Taisan alongside Shinnosuke Yamada for the 2017 season.
+Parsons moved to Japan to compete in the Super GT GT300 class with Team Taisan alongside Shinnosuke Yamada for the 2017 season.

-Parsons then switch to compete in Japanese Formula 3 Championship for Noda Racing Even tho he did not scored a single point in overall class, he did won the National class where he won all races due to he is the sole driver in the class.
+Parsons switched to compete in the 2018 Japanese Formula 3 Championship for Noda Racing He won the National class taking victory in all races aside from one.

-He competed in Super Taikyu TCR class with Adenau alongside Shogo Mitsuyama, and Philippe Devesa.
+For 2019, Parsons competed in the Super Taikyu TCR class with Adenau alongside Shogo Mitsuyama, and Philippe Devesa.

-Parsons returned to Super GT after a two-year absence, driving for Drago Corse alongside owner/driver Ryō Michigami.
-He did not scored a point, and was dropped after the season ends.
+In 2020, Parsons returned to Super GT after a two-year absence, driving for Honda factory team Drago Corse alongside owner/driver Ryō Michigami.

-Parsons then competed in Super Taikyu ST-Z with Team 5ZIGEN in 2021, then switch to D'station Racing for 2 seasons in ST-1 and 1 race in ST-X in 2023.
+Parsons then competed in the Super Taikyu ST-Z class with Team 5ZIGEN in 2021, followed by a switch to D'station Racing for two seasons in ST-1, and one race in ST-X in 2022 and 2023.

-Parsons then set up a new team together with Hitotsuyama Racing and Canadian Jesse Anthony Swinimer with the name "AWD Racing".
-Both Parsons and Swinimer competed in SRO Japan Cup in the GTC class.
+In 2025, Parsons assisted in the formation of a new team with Japanese company AWD and Canadian Jesse Anthony Swinimer by the name of "AWD Racing".
+Both Parsons and Swinimer also competed in SRO Japan Cup in the GTC class.